Album Digest, December 2011

 Radio Slave - Collected Remixes

 Thud thud thud.
 This is pretty much how all Radio Slave remixes go.
-I really liked his fabric mix and borrowed a few tracks for my second playlist a while back.
+I really liked his fabric mix and borrowed a few tracks for a playlist I made called “Dancing In Space”.
 Anyway, back to the thudding: it’s no bad thing, the remixes have a nice formula that works well for discovering new tracks like UNKLE’s Burn My Shadow (Ian Astbury’s vocal is given plenty of room to shine) and K3’s Play To Win.